Yonle/bostr/README.md

 cp config.js.example config.js
 ```

-You will then need to edit `config.js` before running the bouncer.
+You will need to edit `config.js` before running the bouncer.

 Then, you will need to edit `compose.yaml` to override the forwarded port to match with the one in `config.js`.